 Advice to the Profession companion documents are intended to provide physicians with additional information and general advice in order to support their understanding and implementation of the expectations set out in policies.
 They may also identify some additional best practices regarding specific practice issues.

 Physicians may wish to change their scope of practice if they become interested in a different area of medicine or if their personal circumstances change.
 Physicians may also be absent from practice for a period of time for a variety of reasons.
 They may go on an extended parental leave, take a sabbatical, or take on a teaching role, for example.
-When they wish to return to practice, they may wish to practise in a different area of medicine.
+Additionally, when they return to practice, they may wish to practise in a different area of medicine.

 This advice document is intended to help physicians interpret their obligations as set out in the Ensuring Competence: Changing Scope of Practice and/or Re-entering Practice policy and provide further guidance around what constitutes a significant change of scope of practice.
 It also serves to address some frequently asked questions about the application of the policy to changes in practice environment.